niftools/blender_niftools_addon/docs/development/design.rst

    - Write Python code which create the corresponding blender scene.
      Where possible make the test case as simple as possible.
 For instance, use primitives readily available in blender.
-This code goes in the :meth:`b_create` method of the test class.
+This code goes in the :meth:`b_create_objects` method of the test class.

-   - Document the feature in ``docs/features/blabla.rst`` as you write :meth:`b_create`: explain what the user has to do in blender in order to export the desired data, and where in blender the data ends up on import.
+   - Document the feature in ``docs/features/blabla.rst`` as you write :meth:`b_create_objects`: explain what the user has to do in blender in order to export the desired data, and where in blender the data ends up on import.

-   - Write Python code which test the blender scene against the desired feature: :meth:`b_check` method of the test class.
+   - Write Python code which test the blender scene against the desired feature: :meth:`b_check_data` method of the test class.

 5. Now implement the feature in the import and export plugin, until the regression test passes.